 Do not be alarmed by the menacing new parking notices – these are to deter illegal parking during office hours.
 The evening concession for Harlequin patrons continues as before.

 Rail, Tram & Bus: At Sheffield railway station the footbridge gives direct access to Supertram.
 Take any tram from the nearest platform for just one stop to Fitzalan Square.
 There you turn right and continue 400 yards down Haymarket and Waingate to the bridge over the River Don (“Lady’s Bridge”).
 Immediately over the river, Nursery Street is first left and the pub is at the far end on your right (an easy 10 minute walk).

-High-frequency bus routes 3, 7, 8, 8A, 83 and 83A have stops right outside the pub in both directions, and other City Centre bus stops are just 5 minutes walk away.
+Bus services 7, 8 and 8A (unchanged), and the 95 and 95A have stops right outside the pub in both directions, and other City Centre bus stops are just 5 minutes walk away.
 From Argos, Wilkinson’s or the former Castle Market, pedestrians can use the signed “Upper Don Walk” which starts just 100 yards down Bridge Street from Lady’s Bridge, and is to the rear of Snig Hill Police Station.
 On the Walk, the pub is visible from the bowstring river footbridge.